 City agencies also procure goods and services via selection processes based on determinations by other governmental agencies where the City “piggy-backs” on vendor contracts held by other government agencies, typically state or federal entities.
 Additionally, other procurement methods rely on a variety of other methods subject to more limited competition such as sole source awards, emergency contracts negotiated acquisitions or micropurchases.

-Furthermore, the time between advertisement and contract registration for competitive bids climbed in Fiscal 2011 to 165 days.
-Shorter bid cycle time remains a goal for Fiscal 2012.
-Processing times for human services program contracts remain unduly long, sometimes resulting in cash flow challenges for the City’s nonprofit service partners.
-City agencies averaged 41 days late in registering these contracts, with a 11% of contracts delayed more than 30 days.
+Furthermore, the time between advertisement and contract registration for competitive bids climbed in Fiscal 2014 to 167 days.
+Overall cycle times for CSBs have been relatively consistent with median days staying within a 20 day range.
+Processing times for human services program contracts remain unduly long, sometimes resulting in cash flow challenges for the City's nonprofit service partners.
+City agencies averaged 41 days late in registering these contracts, with 8% of contracts delayed more then 30 days.

 Efficiency in the change order process is another key performance indicator.
-The cost of design change orders averaged 9% of the original contract value, a significant decrease from last year, and processing time for such change orders decreased by 30%, to a citywide average of 109 days, as budget challenges led agencies to modify projects, seeking to lower overall their overall construction costs.
-With construction change orders, cost relative to the original contract remained at 3% of the original value.
+The cost of design change orders averaged 9% of the original contract value, a significant decrease from last year, and processing time for such change orders decreased by 30%, to a citywide average of 101 days, as budget challenges led agencies to modify projects, seeking to lower their overall construction costs.
+Meanwhile, the costs of construction change orders relative to the original contract stood at 5%.

 To view a complete list of all procurement terminology, click here.